chocolatey-community/chocolatey-vscode/README.md

 ![Expanded Chocolatey Snippet](https://raw.githubusercontent.com/gep13/chocolatey-vscode/master/images/Expanded-Choco-Snippet.png)

-# Contribution
+## Resources

+Short YouTube videos of each of the releases of this extension can be found in this [playlist](https://www.youtube.com/playlist?list=PL84yg23i9GBhIhNG4LaeXNHwxZYJaSqgj).

+## Thanks

+The execution of the Chocolatey commands in this extension would not have been possible without the amazing work of the [Ember CLI VS Code extension](https://github.com/felixrieseberg/vsc-ember-cli), as this was used as the basis for creating this feature in this extension.
+Huge thanks to [Felix Rieseberg](https://github.com/felixrieseberg).

+## Contributing

-If you would like to see any other snippet added for this VS Code Extension, feel free to raise an [issue](https://github.com/gep13/chocolatey-vscode/issues).
+If you would like to see any other snippet or features added for this VS Code Extension, feel free to raise an [issue](https://github.com/gep13/chocolatey-vscode/issues), and if possible, a follow up pill request.

-# Releases
+## Releases

 To find out what was released in each version of this extension, check out the [releases](https://github.com/gep13/chocolatey-vscode/releases) page.